spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 You can schedule an auto-upgrade of an AKS patch version once a day (recommended) or at a specific time.
 For both types of auto-upgrade, you can set one of these options:

 * Control plane upgrade: Upgrade the control plane patch version only.
 * Control plane upgrade and Ocean roll: Upgrade the control plane patch version and the nodes in the data plane managed by Ocean.
-After the upgrade, you must roll the cluster to align the cluster infrastructure with the new version.
+After the upgrade, you must roll the cluster to align the cluster infrastructure with the updated version.

 We recommend you schedule once daily and let Ocean manage your upgrades.